mrchavan1997/Jupyter-Notebooks/README.md

 # Jupyter-Notebooks
-It contains Jupyter Notebook of some Algorithms like Regression, Neural Networks, etc.
+It contains Jupyter Notebook of some Algorithms like Regression, Neural Networks, Classification etc.